 - Additional details: Any other information related to the stolen account.

-- Attachments: You can upload up to 10 images, including screenshots or any related materials from the hacked account.
+- Attachments: You can upload up to 10 images, such as screenshots or other files related to your hacked account.

-If you still have access to your account, the email advises you to take steps to secure it.
-But there is a problem: it has been stolen or hacked.
-In that scenario, reply with the mentioned details to verify account ownership:
+If you can still access your account, the email recommends securing it immediately.
+But it has been hacked.
+In that scenario, reply with the mentioned details to verify your account ownership:

 - Username